Fred Jung: Money isn’t real, George. It doesn’t matter. It only seems like it does.

 Young George: Are you gonna tell Mom that?

-Disclaimer: These are rap lyrics and the songs may be offensive.
+Disclaimer: These are rap lyrics.
 If Starbucks’ Red Cup at Christmas bothered you, perhaps you will find this more appealing.

 I got the key to the boat, I got the key to the jet